giuliomoro/supercollider/README_BELA.md

 This branch contains that plus other modifications to get the SC source code master branch building.
 The main addition in this branch is a **Xenomai/Bela audio driver for scsynth**, to use Bela's ultra-low-latency audio thread *instead* of jack/portaudio, and **plugins to access the analog and digital channels of the Bela-cape**

-> *NOTE:* This guide assumes you have the [Bela image v0.2.0b](https://github.com/BelaPlatform/bela-image/releases/tag/v0.2.0b) or later.
-Where differences arise between versions below, you will see a note with "vX.X.X"
+> *NOTE:* This guide assumes you have the [Bela image v0.3.0](https://github.com/BelaPlatform/bela-image-builder/releases/tag/v0.3.0) or later.

 > *NOTE:* You need to get the latest version of the Bela code in order for Supercollider to compile.